-Being the manager of a team can be a rewarding gig, but it doesn’t come easy.
+Being in charge of a team can be a rewarding gig, but it doesn’t come easy.
 Imagine being responsible for a group of people you’ve never met before and then being accountable for their development, achievements, and performance — pretty daunting, huh?
 To make it a less intimidating experience, I’ve put together a few pointers on how you can best achieve effective team management.

 The importance of effective team management comes as no surprise to anyone whose job it is to manage a team.
-Not only is it crucial for employee engagement, but it can also improve productivity and efficiency, which ultimately contributes towards business growth.
+Not only is it crucial for employee engagement, but it can also improve productivity, which ultimately contributes towards business growth and economic benefits.

-It takes good leadership for effective team management to work, and a good leader is only as great as their team.
-There really needs to be equal input from both sides of the party.
+It takes good management and leadership for effective team management to work.
+But a team leader can only be as good as their team members, so there really needs to be equal input from both parties.